L. to R.- Alex Kizer, OIC, Jon Peccia, US Diplomat and Hadi Bari, OIC

 I want to be thoroughly used up when I die, for the harder I work, the more I live.
 I rejoice in life for its own sake.

-Life is no brief candle to me; it is a sort of splendid torch which I have got hold of for the moment, and I want to make it burn as brightly as possible before handing it on to future generations."
+Life is no brief candle to me; it is a sort of splendid torch which I have got to hold up for the moment, and I want to make it burn as brightly as possible before handing it on to future generations."

 -George Bernard Shaw